You ask…. We answer

 Why am I getting charged for ambulance services when you’re a volunteer organization?

 Irondequoit Ambulance is a 501(c)(3) Non-For-Profit organization.
 We do NOT receive any tax monies collected by the Town of Irondequoit.
+In 2009 we changed our name from Irondequoit Volunteer Ambulance to Irondequoit Ambulance.
+Many people think "volunteer" means the service does not have any cost.

 The mission of IA is to provide the highest levels of service possible to citizens and visitors of the Ridge-Culver, Laurelton, and Point Pleasant Fire Districts, as well as all mutual aid areas IA is asked to serve.
 This service shall be provided to assist all people through medical emergencies, natural or man-made disasters, consistent with established emergency medical procedures and practices, consistent with resources provided.